yakshaving-art/hurrdurr/README.md

   - if the values match, then HurrDurr will do nothing.
   - if the values don't match, then HurrDurr will exit with error, unless `-yolo-force-secrets-overwrite` is given, in which case it will overwrite the variable with neither hesitation nor backups, as life's to short for that crap.

+### Managing Bot users

+Hurrdurr supports creating bot users to provide depersonalized accounts for automations.

+To create a bot you will need to use the `-manage-bots` flag, in conjuntion with the `BOT_USERNAME_REGEX` environment variable.

+This variable is used to enforce some sanity into these users to make them easy to spot.

+Just define this variable, enable the flag, and create as many bots as you want.
+They will not require an email validation, will not have 2FA enabled (there is nothing in the API to do it), and will have a random password set.

+Just login as an admin, impersonate, and configure them.